Beelzenord/jungholm-industries-desktop/README.md

-# Gateway Application - jungholm industries
+# Gateway Application - jungholm instruments

 A cross-platform desktop gateway application for researchers to activate lab instruments.